Hagley Park has been at the heart of Christchurch since the 1850s when it was set aside for recreation and enjoyment of Christchurch residents.

 Today Hagley Park [PDF, 1.1 MB] is the most significant central city park and offers a diverse range of entertainment and recreational facilities close to the city centre.

-Hagley Park, renowned for its extensive area of 165 hectares (407 acres), its wide-open spaces and mature woodlands, comprises North and South Hagley Park, separated by Riccarton Avenue and bordered by Deans, Hagley, Rolleston and Harper Avenue.
+Hagley Park is renowned for its extensive area of 165 hectares (407 acres), its wide-open spaces and mature woodlands.
+It comprises North and South Hagley Park which are separated by Riccarton Avenue and bordered by Deans, Hagley, Rolleston and Harper Avenues.

 Car parks are available off Riccarton Ave and Armagh Street, with additional parking around the perimeter.

 Although the park is open all hours, car parking at both Riccarton Ave and Armagh St is only between:

 Metroinfo(external link) has up to date bus information.

 Hagley Park has facilities for golf,(external link) netball,(external link) petanque,(external link) croquet,(external link) model yachts (external link)and tennis,(external link) with sports grounds for both school, club and casual competition.

 Picnic facilities with free barbeques, drinking water and toilets are located in both North and South Hagley Park.

 Ever since the 1906-07 New Zealand International Exhibition, North Hagley Park has been a popular venue for outdoor events(external link).